ropensci/tidync/inst/blog/tidync.md

 properties of the original data can be lost.
 There is a tension between the **tidyverse** and **scientific array data** that comes down to this difference in data storage, and the intermediate forms used to get between one form and another.
-(I also think this tension has been exaggerated in unproductive ways at times).
+I think this tension has been exaggerated in unproductive ways.

 ### tidync